inside.ewu.edu

 Pre-requisites: ≥C- in CHEM 162 or permission from instructor; completion of MTHD 104 or math placement score.

-This course is a survey of biochemistry for pre-nursing, pre-dental hygiene, and allied health science students.
+Survey of biochemistry for pre-nursing, pre-dental hygiene, and allied health science students.
 Topics include amino acids, proteins, enzymes, lipids, carbohydrates, nucleic acids, biotechnology, and metabolic pathways.

 CHEM 163L.
 BIOCHEMISTRY LAB FOR THE HEALTH SCIENCES.
 1 Credit.